-2024 2023
+2025 2024

-Salaries and benefits \$ 6.252 \$ 5,488
+Salaries and benefits \$ 6,654 \$ 6,252

-Investment management and custodial fees 2,723 Ψ. 2,724
+Investment management and custodial fees 2,895 2,723

-Development and communications 1,027 926
+Development and communications 1,140 1,027

-Occupancy and insurance 789 767
+Occupancy and insurance 771 789

-Computer application and website support 517 469
+Computer application and website support 777 517

-Office 421 338
+Office 438 421

-Amortization of leasehold improvements and administrative assets 350 352
+Amortization of leasehold improvements and administration assets 344 350

-Professional fees 337 340
+Professional fees 355 337

-Memberships 124 232
+Memberships 148 124

-Premiums to maintain life insurance policies 149 124
+Premiums to maintain life insurance policies 127 149

 Contributions to pay premiums to maintain

-life insurance policies (98) (71)
+life insurance policies (76) (98)

-\$ 12,591 \$ 11,689
+\$ 13,573 \$ 12,591

-Investment management and custodial fees do not include investment management fees related to private debt, real estate, infrastructure, and private equity limited partnerships.
-The investment returns from these limited partnerships are net of the associated investment management fees.
+Investment management and custodial fees do not include investment management fees related to private investments in debt, real estate, infrastructure, and private equity.
+The investment returns from these private investments are net of the associated investment management fees.

-The Foundation recovers service costs from Community & Field of Interest and Donor Advised & Designated funds by way of a cost recovery based on the market value of each fund.
+The Foundation recovers service costs from Community, Field of Interest, Donor Advised, and Designated funds by way of a cost recovery based on the market value of each fund.
 A portion of the service costs are recovered from Funds administered for others in accordance with their agreements.
 Expenses incurred for a specific fund are charged to that fund.

-Year ended March 31, 2024, with comparative figures for 2023 (thousands of dollars)
+Year ended March 31, 2025, with comparative figures for 2024 (thousands of dollars)